 - Sour Cherry leaves

 That’s not all, following are a few more steps beyond just adding tannins to a recipe to help your fermented pickles get their crunch.

 1. Use a Saltier Brine

 The salt in the brine actually prevents harmful bacteria from growing.
 Then, the healthy lactic bacteria can produce lactic acid to preserve the cucumbers.
 The healthiest choices are natural sea salt and Himalayan pink sea salt.

-We recommend using a salt brine mixture of 4-5% opposed to a 2-3% or lower.
+We recommend using a salt brine mixture of 4-5% as opposed to 2-3% or lower.
 This will bring out the taste and crunchiness.

 My family prefers a 4% salt brine, it’s not too salty, and it provides a satisfying crunch factor.